KungumapriyaaMKP/InfosysSpringboard/README.md

 guys on fake detecting job topic  i should select the dataset

 Kungumapriyaa : guys did anyone attended the meet regulary, can you say what we have to do next, remainder that if our project is good we will get a chance to present it in front of Infosys it seems and only 2 teams will be selected, so let's do this full dedication

-Varshitha here,i taught to take dataset on fake news detecting sooo can u tell it is good or what.if anyone has better than this u can tell
+Varshitha here,i taught to take dataset on fake news detection sooo can u tell it is good or what.if anyone has better than this u can tell